Astig-1982/The-Exoplanet-Project/README.md

 #### Try/Except:

-- I've added try/except statement everywhere a function needs to be activated only if the user is logged in.
+- I've added try/except statement everywhere a function will activate only if the user is logged in.
 The try block is looking in the users collection for the object with the key 'username' matching the session variable defined at the login function, and sets it as value for a variable named 'username'.
 If this is not possible (because the session variable hasn't been defined as yet), the except block will be executed.
 This redirects the user to the login page and displays a flash message - "Please login in order to use this feauture" (or similar message depending on the action the user is trying to perform).
 I have tested the code numerous times, being logged in and logged out.
 I was encountering one error at 'calculate_weight' function.
 Within this function I also had an if statement that will check if the respective exopalanet was first added to the favourites list, and if not, the notAdded.html page would be rendered.
 Unfortunately, even though I was logged in, the function was redirecting me to the login page everytime the I was trying to calculate the weight on an exoplanet that was not yet added to my favourites list.
 Luckily I have found the error: I have enclosed in the try block almost the entire 'calculate_weight' function - basically the try block was trying first to find the session variable and also was executing the whole function.
 Because of this, the except block was handling the else block from the if statement (that checks if the respective exoplanet was first added to the favourites list) as an error.
 I have modified the function and now the try block ckecks only if the session variable exists and if it does, it executes the rest of the function.
 If the respective exoplanet is not added to the favourites list, the user will now be taken to notAdded.html page, as expected, and NOT redirected to the login page.
 I have again tested numerous times and everytime it now works as expected.

 ## Overall: